ommish/Omninote/README.md

   - Lists all notes
   - Lists a notebook's associated notes
   - Lists a tag's associated notes
+  - Lists a flag's associated notes
 3. Sidemenu
   - Lists all notebooks
   - Lists all tags
 4. Editor
   - Creates new notes
   - Edits existing notes
+5. Map View
+  - Displays locations of flagged notes
-  - Autosaves notes
+  - Lists in-view flagged locations and their associated notes

 #### Note Index
-Notes are super easy to find!
-The note index can display a list of all your notes, or just the notes associated with the notebook/tag that you select through the sidemenu.
+The note index displays a list of all notes, or just the notes associated with the selected notebook/tag/flag.

 At the top of the index is a search bar to filter notes.
-Your search query will try to match any content in the title or body.
-With all the current user's notes stored on the front end, queries are extremely quick.
+Search queries will match any content in the notes' title or body.

 ![note order](https://raw.githubusercontent.com/ommish/Omninote/master/README_images/order.gif)

-A menu of several sorting options is also available to sort your notes.
+A menu of several sorting options is also available to sort notes.
 Notes are by default sorted in order of `updatedAtNewest`.
-Selecting a different option dispatches an action with an attached index number, which represents which comparer callback function to pass to the sorting function, and this updates the note index component's props, triggering a re-render with newly sorted notes.
+Selecting a different option dispatches an action with an attached index, which is used to select the appropriate comparer callback to pass to the sorting function.

     `const comparingFunctions = [
     updatedAtNewest,